All Cowboy Series, Book 3

 “No.” She smiled at him.
 “I think Mr. Dax Marshall needs to get into a studio and record his own album.”
 Turning toward the crowd, she cupped one hand behind her ear.
 “What do you think?”

-The crowd got very loud for a few minutes, then as they settled down, Dax heard Shaw’s voice.
-“I been telling him that for years!”
+The crowd got extremely loud for a few minutes, then as they settled down, Dax heard, “I been telling him that for years!”
+Shaw’s voice.

 Dax coughed out a laugh.
 This was not what he wanted.
 The laid-back life of writing songs appealed to him more than the manic world of the music business.